Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: Introduction

 \section{Introduction}

-Autonomous driving calls for powerful state estimation of the surrounding objects, including their positions, orientations, etc. Among all the sensors available for state estimation, LiDAR is unique in providing accurate 3D sensing.
+Autonomous driving calls for accurate state estimation of surrounding objects, including their positions, orientations, etc. Among all the sensors available for state estimation, LiDAR is unique in providing accurate 3D sensing.
 Nevertheless, the complexity of road scenarios and sparsity of point clouds pose great difficulties for state estimation.
 Therefore, estimating the states of objects using LiDAR data has long been valuable yet challenging for autonomous driving research.

 The mainstream method for object tracking is to utilize the so-called ``detection and tracking'' paradigm.
-Specifically, it mostly focuses on the association of bounding boxes across frames.
+It mostly focuses on the association of bounding boxes across frames.
 The accuracy of tracking then heavily relies on the performance of detection, since most tracking algorithms directly accept the bounding boxes from detection with minor modifications.
 Current state-of-the-art object detection algorithms are mostly \emph{model-based}: the algorithms carry out the detection task with their recognition power gained from learning on large scale training sets.
-The benchmarks nowadays~\cite{waymo_open, argoverse, KITTI, nuScenes} also mainly focus on this \emph{model-based} MOT setting.
+The benchmarks nowadays~\cite{waymo_open}\cite{argoverse}\cite{ KITTI}\cite{nuScenes} also mainly focus on this \emph{model-based} MOT setting.
 However, we propose to pay attention to the \emph{model-free} Single-Object Tracking (SOT) setting, which targets on some overlooked applications and challenges in MOT.

-First, model-based detection is prone to fail on sparse point clouds and unfamiliar objects (as in Fig.~\ref{fig::large_car}).
-By being ``model-free'', the algorithms can generalize to these cases well, since it is not assumed that similar objects have been met before.
-The task of \emph{model-free} SOT is then useful for both online and offline applications from two aspects: 1) For offline settings, model-free SOT can augment the training set for model-based method by providing different appearances of an object in different frames or viewpoints.
-2) For online settings, SOT serves as a redundant system for model-based methods when they fail (as are demonstrated in Fig.~\ref{fig::large_car}).
-It is mandatory for a high-level autonomous system that requires no single failure point.
+First, model-based detection is prone to fail on sparse point clouds and unfamiliar objects (see Fig.~\ref{fig::large_car}).
+By being model-free, the algorithms can generalize to such cases, since it is not assumed that similar objects have been met before.
+The task of \emph{model-free} SOT is then useful for both online and offline applications from two aspects: 1) For offline settings, model-free SOT can augment the training set for model-based methods by providing cheap annotations or simulated data~\cite{LiDARsim}.
+2) For online settings, SOT serves as a back-up system for model-based methods on their failures (see Fig.~\ref{fig::large_car}).
+This feature is mandatory for a high-level autonomous system which requires no single failure point.